 You see, there’s not really a “best cable” per se, since it really only has one job, and that’s to transfer information.
 It either does this or it doesn’t, that simple.

-The only time it makes a difference in what you choose is like I stated before, when it’s an entirely new generation of HDMI all together with new specifications for new technologies, or there was something faulty about the cable itself.
+The only time it makes a difference in what you choose is when it’s an entirely new generation of HDMI all together with new specifications for new technologies, an entirely different material being used, or there was something faulty about the cable itself.

 Other than that, there’s no reason to stress about what cable you choose.
 If you plan to use things like 4K, HDR, and all that fancy stuff, then make sure you get the latest version.